abdurrehman-007/Laptop-Prices-Analysis/README.md

 # Laptop-Prices-Analysis
-Using Machine Learning Model ( Linear Regression) to predict the price of laptop id we add component.
+Using Machine Learning Model ( Linear Regression) to predict the price of laptop if we add component.